Central extensions and proper actions on products of hyperbolic spaces: Central extensions with bounded Euler classes

-As a second goal of this paper, we will show that all of properties (PH'), (PH), (QT') and (QT) are preserved under a central extension with a bounded Euler class.
-In this section, we briefly introduce some notations about central extensions and then give some equivalent conditions for bounded Euler classes.
+In this section, we will show that properties PH and QT are preserved under central extensions with bounded Euler classes (Corollary \ref{Cor: ExtHasPH}).
+Also, we will prove that if the total group of a central extension has property PH, then this extension must have a bounded Euler class (Corollary \ref{Eu_is_bdd}).
+The key tool is Proposition \ref{Prop: bddEu}, which provides several equivalent conditions for a central extension to have a bounded Euler class.